 Graham Hay

-Themes in his work include the complex relationship between the individual and collective, individual repetition and identity, ritual and social structures, cultural systems and new technology.
-He has completed three quarters of a PhD on real social and professional network patterns in the arts.
-Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary or polarised thinking.
+Themes in his work include the complex relationship between the individual and collective, individual repetition and identity, ritual social interactions and structures, cultural systems and new technology.
+Motifs in his work have included shaping thousands of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, and in the process deconstructing binary or polarised thinking in the sociology of art.

-Graham graduated from the Universities of Western Australia, Edith Cowan, and Curtin.
-While he works across different mediums, he is an internationally recognised as a pioneer in the paper clay sculpture movement.
-Having given over 300 artist talks, workshops, and demonstrations in a dozen countries, he was invited to co-lead the first international paper clay symposia in Hungary, the US and Norway, and to recently join the Académie Internationale de la Céramique.
+Having given over 340 artist talks, workshops, and demonstrations in a dozen countries, he was invited to co-lead the first international paper clay symposia in Hungary, the US and Norway, and to recently join the Académie Internationale de la Céramique.

 Paper clay is now a third of all clay used in pottery and sculpture studios and classrooms in Western Australia, offering both an easier entry pathway for clay beginners, and increased creativity potential for experienced potters and sculptors.